 The Home Builders Foundation (HBF), a non-profit organization that modifies homes for people with physical disabilities at no-cost, has already completed a ramp and will begin working on a bathroom remodel shortly.
 One of the larger ticket items required for him to remain in his home is a stair lift which runs about $20K, but will allow him access to his bedroom and bathroom.
 He has not set foot in his bedroom since getting injured and has relied on friends and family to get him the items he needs.

 “I am not one to ask for help, but getting injured in this manner has been a much bigger expense than I had ever anticipated,” said Bryan.
 “The cost of medical bills, medical equipment, transportation, and remodeling my house has been overwhelming.
 The Stapleton community has already been tremendously generous with their time and resources and if they can find it in their hearts to help me in raising money for this stair lift, Blair and I would greatly appreciate it.”

-The Stapleton MCA, Infinity Homes and Forest City have all committed time and resources to helping the Gates family remain in their home and they are now opening it up to the larger Stapleton community.
+The Stapleton MCA, Infinity Homes and Forest City (now Brookfield Properties) have all committed time and resources to helping the Gates family remain in their home and they are now opening it up to the larger Stapleton community.
 Every dollar raised by the community will be matched by the Stapleton MCA.
 Donations can be made HERE.

 To learn more about the HBF, visit www.hbfdenver.org.